willfurnass/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 .. include:: ../referenceinfo/scheduler/TimeAllocationLimits.rst

-The time allocation limits will differ between job types and by cluster - a summary of these differences can be seen above.
+The time allocation limits will differ between job types and by cluster.
+A summary of these differences can be seen above.
 Time requirements are highly dependent on how many CPU cores your job is using - using more cores may significantly decrease the amount of time the job spends running, depending on how optimally the software you are using supports parallelisation.
 Further details on CPU cores selection can be found in the `CPU cores allocation <#cpu-allocation-limits>`_ section.